pontifechs/YAMR/README.md

 #### SeriesCard.java
 * Have half a mind to pop this out into more of a generic view.
 Shouldn't be too hard.
-* IntelliJ is right about all the TextViews.
-They can easily be locals.

-#### TouchImageView.java
-* Still need to center the image vertically.
-Shouldn't be too hard.